-- 1. To validate that you have met the expected hours, your attendance will be taken by classroom faculty for each class / laboratory session.
-Faculty will record your clinical practice hours on a clinical attendance sign in sheet.
+- 1. To validate that you have met the expected hours, your attendance will be taken by faculty for each class/laboratory/clinical session.
 A master log of student hours will be maintained in the Practical Nursing Office. - 2.
-Any unexcused absence from class, laboratory and clinical practice is unacceptable behavior.
-Students who fail to call the clinical instructor and / or the Program office prior to class, in advance of their expected time of arrival, will be given an unexcused absence and designated as a no call / no show.
-Students who are no call / no show (more than once to class or to clinical practice) will be placed on Contract for Improvement.
-A student with two incidents of no call / no show is subject to dismissal.
-Please review the Contract for Improvement policy.

-Unexcused clinical practice time will be made up at an additional expense to the student.
-Make up time for unexcused class / laboratory / clinical content must be arranged with the Practical Nursing Director who may decide that any missed class or laboratory will be graded as a "0".

-Any combination of 3 sequential unexcused absences from class, laboratory or clinical will result in an unofficial withdrawal and dismissal from the Program.

-Excused absence: An excused absence is one which has been pre-approved by the Practical Nursing Director.
-Excused absences include events such as illness (self or immediate family member), death of a family member or jury duty.
-Students claiming jury duty must produce the state authorized card.

-They will be encouraged to defer while in school.
-A student claiming a death in the family will need to produce the obituary of the individual and explain the familial link.
-Excuses that are NOT acceptable include childcare difficulties, planned vacations, having to work, family social events, planned elective surgery, etc. Attending this Program requires commitment and advance planning.

-Plans for an excused absence should be arranged with the Practical Nursing Director and instructor prior to the absence.
-A phone call will initiate the process.
-Periods of illness or incapacitation of three days or more requires follow-up a verifiable note of illness including limitations from a physician.
-In the event of an injury or illness that does not allow for the student to continue in the Program, the student may reapply for the next consecutive year.

-Time lost due to an excused absence will have to be made up when the student is near the 20-hour absence requirement.
-Payment by the student for clinical or class hours make up will be required.
-Make up hours for class content will be arranged with the faculty responsible for the content missed.
-When available, alternate make up assignments may be provided to students requiring clinical and / or class make up.
-Clinical make up time will be arranged by the Practical Nursing Director and paid by the student.
-Clinical make up time, if needed, is at an additional fee of \$50.00 / hr.
+Students who fail to notify the program of an absence will be given an absence which is designated as a no call/no show.
+Students who are no call/no show (more than once to class or to clinical practice) will be placed on Contract for Improvement.
+A student with two incidents of no call/no show is subject to dismissal.
+Please review the Contract for Improvement policy. - Make up time for missed class/laboratory/clinical content must be arranged with the Practical Nursing Director who may decide that any missed class or laboratory will be graded as a "0".
+Failure to communicate 2 absences from class, laboratory or clinical will result in a review for continued enrollment. - 4.
+Notification of an absence should be made to the Practical Nursing program one hour prior to the start of classroom or clinical time.
+The student will send an email to pnattendance@montytech.net. - 5.
+Periods of illness or incapacitation of three days or more require follow-up with a verifiable professional note of illness including limitations from a physician.
+In the event of an injury or illness that does not allow for the student to continue in the Program, the student may reapply within two years. - 6.
+Time lost due to an absence will have to be made up when the student is near the 20-hour absence requirement.
+Payment by the student for clinical or class hours make-up will be required.
+When available, alternate make up assignments may be provided to students requiring clinical and/or class make up.
+Clinical make-up time will be arranged by the Practical Nursing Director and paid for by the student.
+Clinical make-up time, if needed, is at an additional fee of \$55.00 / hr.

-Other issues related to attendance.
+Other issues related to attendance: